thanhtdiep/component-store/README.md

 ```

 The docker-compose.yml file is setup to build the backend container locally and pull the frontend from the dockerhub.
 Be sure to include the build command or it won't work.

+## Note
+Use your own MongoDB Atlas URI and Google Sheet keys in .env to run the app.